yahoo/invirtualenv/README.md

 ## Background

-This project is an extensible utility that create deployment artifacts for Python applications in multiple formats from a single configuration file.
+This project is an extensible utility that creates deployment artifacts for Python applications in multiple formats from a single configuration file.
 This simplifies the creation of CI Pipelines that support multiple installation methods.

 ## Contribute